Skip to content

 R8 / Proguard Obfuscation Configuration

-If minifyEnabled = true is set in android.buildTypes, the following configuration needs to be enabled:
+If you need to set minifyEnabled = true in android.buildTypes, enable the following configuration:

 -dontwarn com.ft.sdk.**